 The Graduate School for Interdisciplinary Studies is the University of St Andrew's newest academic School and has been established to foster interdisciplinary postgraduate education and scholarship.

-The Graduate School offers five Masters degree programmes:
+The Graduate School offers six Masters degree programmes:

 - Conservation Studies MSc